Kingdom of Bavaria: Ludwig II and the German Empire

 Bavaria's entry into the German Empire changed from jubilation over France's defeat to dismay shortly afterward because of the direction Germany took under the new German Chancellor and Prussian Prime Minister, Otto von Bismarck.
 The Bavarian delegation under Count Otto von Bray-Steinburg had secured a privileged status for the Kingdom of Bavaria within the German Empire (Reservatrechte).
 The Kingdom of Bavaria was even able to retain its own diplomatic body and its own army, which would fall under Prussian command only in times of war.

-After Bavaria's entry into the Empire, Ludwig II became increasingly detached from Bavaria's political affairs and spent vast amounts of money on personal projects, such as the construction of a number of fairytale castles and palaces, the most famous being the Wagnerian-style Castle Neuschwanstein.
+After Bavaria's entry into the empire, Ludwig II became increasingly detached from Bavaria's political affairs and spent vast amounts of money on personal projects, such as the construction of a number of fairytale castles and palaces, the most famous being the Wagnerian-style Neuschwanstein Castle.
 Ludwig used his personal wealth to finance these projects, and not state funds, and the construction projects landed him deeply in debt.
 These debts caused much concern among Bavaria's political elite, who sought to persuade Ludwig to cease his building; he refused, and relations between the government's ministers and the crown deteriorated.

 At last, in 1886, the crisis came to a head.
 A medical commission appointed by the cabinet declared Ludwig insane and thus incapable of reigning.
 His uncle, Prince Luitpold, was appointed as regent.
 A day after Ludwig's deposition, the king died mysteriously after asking the commission's chief psychiatrist to go on a walk with him along Lake Starnberg (then called Lake Würm).
 Ludwig and the psychiatrist were found dead, floating in the lake.
 The official autopsy listed cause of death as suicide by drowning, but some sources claim that no water was found in Ludwig's lungs.
 While these claims could be explained by dry drowning, they have also led to conspiracy theories of political assassination.